Skip to content

 Reality:

 Completion rates are only half the story.
-Without placement data and post-placement check-ins, even the best workforce development programs can’t prove ROI, identify skills gaps, or strengthen employer partnerships.
-Structured career pathways—linking training to clear, progressive roles—are essential to drive lasting prosperity and improve long-term retention.
+Without post-placement check-ins, even the best workforce development programs can’t predict employee retention, identify gaps, or strengthen employer confidence.

 The STEAMe Solution:

 STEAMe captures post-placement outcomes—like time-to-hire, retention rates, and employer feedback—within one unified system.
-Post-hire engagements monitor career mobility and collect ongoing data.
-Advanced Analytics transforms these insights into dashboards and on-demand reports that demonstrate program impact and guide continuous improvement.
+Post-hire text engagements monitor career mobility and collect ongoing data.
+Advanced Analytics transforms these insights into dashboards and on-demand reports that demonstrate program impact and track longitudinal data.

 Traditionally, staying on top of learner progress has meant high touch, 1:1 engagement, where more learners in a program requires hiring more coaches.
-In today’s tight funding world, this inefficiency doesn’t work and doesn’t scale.
+In today’s tight funding world, that doesn’t work and doesn’t scale.

 Real-Life Pain Points